aws/pg_tle/tools/pg_tle_install_local_extension/README.md

 # pg_tle_install_local_extension
-A rust app to install a local extension in PostgreSQL database using backupcountry (pg_tle) extension.
+A rust app to install a local extension in PostgreSQL database using backcountry (pg_tle) extension.
 App will call pg_tle.install_extension to install extension.
 After this DBA/User can execute create extension.

 # Requirements